 Age: Dec. at 83 (1929-2012)

 Birthplace: Mount Vernon, New York, United States of America

 #12 on The Best Emmy Hosts Eversee more on Dick Clark

 Richard Vincent "Dick" Van Patten is an American actor, businessman, and animal welfare advocate, best known for his role as patriarch Tom Bradford on the television sitcom Eight is Enough.
 He began work as a child actor and was successful on the New York stage, appearing in more than a dozen plays as a teenager.
 He later starred in numerous television roles including the long running CBS television series, Mama and Young Dr. Malone.
 Later, he would star or co-star in many feature films including Mel Brooks' Robin Hood: Men in Tights, Charlton Heston's Soylent Green and the Academy Award-winning Charly.
 Van Patten is the founder of Natural Balance Pet Foods and National Guide Dog Month. ...more on Wikipedia

-Birthplace: New York City, USA, New York, Kew Gardenssee more on Dick Van Patten
+Birthplace: Kew Gardens, New York City, New York, USAsee more on Dick Van Patten